abhay14kumar/MarketMindAI/knowledge/topics/marketmind-modules/downloader/README.md

 **Downloader**.
 Keep detailed teaching material in `academy/` and link it here rather than duplicating it.

+## Discovery Versus Ingestion

+Discovery stores metadata for candidate document URLs and never downloads content.
+Ingestion begins only when a user or wired orchestrator starts the pipeline.
+The downloader is therefore the first content-changing boundary, followed by extraction, chunking, embedding, indexing, summary, and AI-ready stages.
+The UI links discovered documents to related pipeline jobs so this handoff remains visible.

 ## Learning Path

 | Level | Expected capability |